Donna D. Shipton

 Donna D. Shipton (born c.
-1970) is a United States Air Force lieutenant general who serves as commander of the Air Force Life Cycle Management Center.
-The center is responsible for total life cycle management for aircraft, engines, munitions, electronic, computer, network, cyber and agile combat support systems.
+1970) is a retired United States Air Force lieutenant general who served as commander of the Air Force Life Cycle Management Center.
+The Center is responsible for total life cycle management for aircraft, engines, munitions, electronic, computer, network, cyber and agile combat support systems.
 The center employs more than 28,000 people and has a budget of over $300 billion.

 Previously she served as military deputy to the Assistant Secretary of the Air Force for Acquisition, Technology and Logistics.

 Shipton also served as the deputy director and commander of the Space Force Element to the National Reconnaissance Office.